How Well Do Latent World Models Understand Partially Observable Safety Constraints?: What Do Latent Safety Controllers Do Without Constraint Observability?

-\para{Training \& Deploying Latent Safety Filters} Given this world model and safety classifier, we learn a latent safety filter by solving a time-discounted latent Hamilton-Jacobi-Bellman equation \cite{fisac2019bridging, nakamura2025generalizing, seo2025uncertainty}:

-which we solve using the actor-critic Deep Deterministic Policy Gradient (DDPG) algorithm \cite{lillicrap2019continuouscontroldeepreinforcement, li2025certifiable}.
-The fixed point of this Bellman backup yields the two quantities which make up a safety filter: a fallback policy, $\pi^\shield: \latentSpace \rightarrow \actionSpace$ which maximally drives the system away from violating safety constraints, and a value function $\monitor: \latentSpace \rightarrow \mathbb{R}$ whose sign carries semantic meaning (negative values correspond to latent states that will inevitably violate safety even following the maximally safe policy $\pi^\shield$ \cite{hsu2023safety, bansal2017hamilton}).
-This enables safety filtering in the latent space via a least-restrictive control law:

-where $\latent' \sim \dynz(z, \policyTask(z))$ for some nominal policy $\policyTask$.
-While in theory the zero-level set is sufficient for preserving safety, practitioners often use a small positive constant $\epsilon$ to account for approximation error of the value function \cite{leung2020infusing}.

-\section{What do Latent Safety Controllers do Without Constraint Observability?}
+\section{What Do Latent Safety Controllers Do \textit{Without} Constraint Observability?}

-A central assumption of latent safe control \cite{nakamura2025generalizing, seo2025uncertainty} is that safety-critical features are observable in the latent state; i.e., that reconstruction-based world model training will result in latent states that are predictive of safety failures.
-In this section, our controlled experiments in simulation and hardware reveal that violating this assumption can result in unsafe or myopic control behavior.
+A central assumption of latent-space safe control \cite{nakamura2025generalizing, seo2025uncertainty} is that safety-critical features (i.e., variables needed to model the constraint) are observable in the latent state.
+In this section, we first provide a brief background on how safe control is performed in a latent world model, and then demonstrate empirically that violating the constraint observability assumption can result in unsafe policies.